15 Factors to Consider When Choosing a Web Design Agency

-Depending on your needs, you might be interested in a larger or a smaller agency.
-It can be good to call around have conversations with different agencies to get a sense of which might be a good fit for you.
+Depending on your needs, consider whether you are more interested in a larger company offering more comprehensive web design agency services or more interested in a smaller, more personalized web design agency.
+It can be good to call around and have conversations with different agencies to get a sense of which might be a good fit for you.

-Different web design agencies might specialize in certain types of platforms and programming languages.
+Different web design agencies might specialize in certain types of CMS platforms and strategy styles.
 They also might have specializations in terms of the types of businesses that hire them.

-It can make sense for you to search around for an agency that has experience with the type of service you're looking for.
-If you're a roofing contractor, an agency that has tons of experience with service businesses might be better off than one that builds sites for SaaS companies.
+If you're a roofing contractor, working with an agency that has tons of experience with service businesses might be better off than one that builds sites for e-commerce companies.

 Check out their website and look into any certifications, recognition, or awards they list.
 This can help give you a sense of their credibility.

-When you're choosing a web design agency, you're trusting them with one of the most important marketing and communication tools at your disposal.
+When you're choosing a web design designer or web design agency, you're trusting them with one of the most important marketing and communication tools at your disposal.
 Credibility is one of the most important characteristics you should look for in an agency, hands down.
 The last thing you want when you're investing in your business is to have your web design agency suddenly not be returning your calls.

 Before hiring a web design agency, take a look at their portfolio.
 Oh, they don't have a portfolio, you say?
 Move on to the next one that does.